computer screen with lines of code

 What is a Business Analyst?

 This strong outlook, together with an above-average salary ($79,770 compared to the $58,260 the average American earned in 2021), has many interested in a business analytics career.
 But is it right for you?
-In this article, we’ll cover everything you need to know about what a business analyst does, what skills they need to succeed, and how you can get started.

 What are a business analyst’s typical responsibilities?

 A business analyst’s responsibilities will vary substantially from one company to the next: while many business analysts perform the functions of a data analyst with more emphasis on business goals and strategy — indeed, the two roles are frequently confused — others focus on product, operations, marketing, or even human resources.
-Regardless of the particular application, the business analyst’s core purpose is the same: to leverage data analytics to develop insights that support business decisions and improve business processes
+Regardless of the application, the business analyst’s core purpose is to leverage data analytics to develop insights that support business decisions and improve business processes

-Now that we’ve covered the basics, let’s get a better idea of what a day in the life of a business analyst might look like by looking at the responsibilities of a business analyst working to support the food services company Aramark at Paycor Stadium in Cincinnati:
+Now that we’ve covered the basics let’s get a better idea of what a day in the life of a business analyst might look like by looking at the responsibilities of a business analyst working to support the food services company Aramark at Paycor Stadium in Cincinnati:

 Business Analyst, Paycor Stadium – Aramark